AdobeDocs/journey-optimizer.en/help/using/building-journeys/journey-gs.md

 * In Read audience or audience qualification journeys: the merge policy from the audience is used
 * In Event-triggered journeys: the default merge policy is used

 Journey will honour the merge policy used throughout the entire journey.

->[!NOTE]
->
->This capability is only available in Limited Availability (LA) for selected customers.
+Therefore, if multiple audiences are used in a journey (eg: in "inAudience" functions), creating inconsistencies with the merge policy used by the journey, an error is raised and publication is blocked.
+However, if an inconsistent audience is used in message personalisation, an alert is not raised, despite the inconsistency.
+For this reason, it is highly recommended to check the merge policy associated with your audience, when this audience is used in message personalisation.

-To learn more on merge policies, refer to this [page](https://experienceleague.adobe.com/en/docs/experience-platform/profile/merge-policies/overview)
+To learn more on merge policies, refer to [Adobe Experience Platform documentation](https://experienceleague.adobe.com/en/docs/experience-platform/profile/merge-policies/overview){target="_blank"}.

 ## Duplicate a journey {#duplicate-a-journey}